lorenzo-rovigatti/compare_MD/README.md

 ## Notes

-* We do not subtract the cut-off energy
+* We do not subtract the cut-off energy.
 * The RNG seed is set to a constant so that all results are reproducible.
+* There are few to no checks on what the CUDA functions return.